kuberhealthy/kuberhealthy/cmd/dnsStatusCheck/README.md

 Each check lookups and verifies one hostname.
 Default KHCheck configurations applied are:
 - [internalDNSStatusCheck.yaml](internalDNSStatusCheck.yaml)
     - Hostname: kubernetes.default
-    - Check Name: dns-status-check-internal
+    - Check Name: dns-status-internal
 - [externalDNSStatusCheck.yaml](externalDNSStatusCheck.yaml)
     - Hostname: google.com
-    - Check Name: dns-status-check-external
+    - Check Name: dns-status-external

-The check runs every minute (spec.runInterval), with a check timeout set to 55 seconds (spec.timeout).
+The check runs every 2 minutes (spec.runInterval), with a check timeout set to 15 minutes (spec.timeout).
 If the check does not complete within the given timeout it will report a timeout error on the status page.
 The check takes in a `CHECK_POD_TIMEOUT` environment variable that ensures the the pod runs the hostname lookup within the timeout.